 Reigndrop and Lopes’s mother attended the VMAJ ceremony with T-Boz and Chilli.
 When accepting the award, Chilli acknowledged the family.
 “First of all, Lisa ‘Left Eye’ Lopes is our sister.
 She lives on forever in this group TLC.
 I want to give a shout out to her family that came here to also support us, right over there, her mom, her sister. … I know she’s smiling.
 She’s missed but she’s never forgotten.”

-TLC will perform in the U.S. at the Mixtape Festival 2013 presented by VH1 on July 27 in Hershey, Penn.
+TLC will perform in the U.S. at the Mixtape Festival 2013 presented by VH1 on July 27th in Hershey, PA.
 Their VH1 biopic, CrazySexyCool: The TLC Story, is slated to air in October.
-They are also planning to tour and to release a new album.
+They are also planning to tour and release a new album.

 TLC is one of the most successful musical trios of all time.
-From 1992 to 2003, the group scored 10 top-10 singles, four No. 1 tracks, four multiplatinum albums and four Grammy Awards.
+From 1992 to 2003, the group scored 10 top 10 singles, four number one tracks, four multi-platinum albums and won four Grammy Awards.
 To date, TLC has sold more than 23 million albums in the U.S. and 65 million records worldwide.

 By the end of 1999, the three members were engaging in ego battles and talent disputes.
-After TLC's 1999 album Fanmail came out, Lopes, who felt she was not properly represented on the album, decided to record a solo album, Supernova, which came out internationally but was not released in North America.
-In January, T-Boz told Yahoo!
-Music that she and Left Eye made amends before her passing.
+After TLC's 1999 album Fanmail came out, Lopes, who felt she was not properly represented on the album, decided to record a solo album, Supernova, which came out internationally, but was not release in North America.

 Additional reporting by Jon Wiederhorn.